Rod FranklynJuly 28, 2014

 Cherrie Owen-SmithJuly 28, 2014

-Cherrie joined the Techwool Trading team three years ago.
-With an extensive background in corporate marketing and small business, she has embraced the mission of marketing the company’s services and ethos to its local and export clients.
+Cherrie joined the Techwool Trading team four years ago.
+With an extensive background in corporate marketing and small business, she embraced the mission of marketing the company’s services and ethos to its local and export clients.

 “The industry is such an interesting one, full of history as well as continuous innovation, it’s a joy to work with” she says.

 Alongside the marketing, and motivated by a challenge, Cherrie has assumed various special projects for Techwool Trading.
-These include updating and implementation of the OHS plan and working through the accreditation process for company’s participation in the Australian Trusted Trader Programme.
+These include updating and implementation of the OHS plan and working through the accreditation process for the company’s participation in the Australian Trusted Trader Programme.

-Cherrie explains… “Every day is different, stimulating and busy; it’s a great place to work and it’s really satisfying to work with the team”.
+Cherrie explains… “Every day is different, stimulating and busy; it’s a great place to work really satisfying to work with the team”.